MaddieM4/EJTP-lib-python/README.md

 There are further complexities involving maximum frame size (which is the same across all underlying transports), but I'm going to hold off on formalizing those rules for awhile.
+Currently, frame splitting has been removed from the codebase since it was not being used (or rather, split messages could be sent but not decoded) and it seemed better to temporarily remove the functionality entirely, rather than have it break in edge cases where you send a message long enough to split.